teahaz/teahaz.js/README.md

-This is not finished yet and only supports a few features, as of now
+This is not finished yet!!!